 - The UE is configured or pre-configured with parameters for enabling the UE to acquire the GNSS synchronization.

-If UE considers GNSS is a reliable synchronization reference, the UE shall meet timing accuracy requirement as specified in 12.2 and frequency accuracy requirement as specified in [6.4E] of TS38.101-1.
-[Otherwise, the UE shall be capable to select another synchronization reference source.]
+If UE considers GNSS is a reliable synchronization reference, the UE shall meet timing accuracy requirement as specified in 12.2 and frequency accuracy requirement as specified in 6.4E of TS38.101-1.
+Otherwise, the UE shall be capable to select another synchronization reference source.

 End of Change 5